Undefined value

-In computing (particularly, in programming), undefined value is a condition where an expression does not have a value semantically correct in the object language, although it is syntactically correct.
+In computing (particularly, in programming), undefined value is a condition where an expression in a programming language does not have a semantically correct value in the language, even though it is syntactically correct.
 An undefined value must not be confused with empty string, Boolean "false" or other "empty" (but defined) values.
 Depending on circumstances, evaluation to an undefined value may lead to exception or undefined behaviour, but in some programming languages undefined values can occur during a normal, predictable course of program execution.

 Dynamically typed languages usually treat undefined values explicitly when possible.
 For instance, Perl has undef operator which can "assign" such value to a variable.
 In other type systems an undefined value can mean an unknown, unpredictable value, or merely a program failure on attempt of its evaluation.
 Nullable types offer an intermediate approach; see below.

 Handling

 The value of a partial function is undefined when its argument is out of its domain of definition.
 This include numerous arithmetical cases such as division by zero, square root or logarithm of a negative number etc. Another common example is accessing an array with an index which is out of bounds, as is the value in an associative array for a key which it does not contain.
 There are various ways that these situations are handled in practice: